 4. Email the file or a PDF version to your supplier.

-Bonus: Download the two bonus spreadsheets listed below when you purchase the unlocked version of the purchase order template.
+Bonus: Download the two bonus spreadsheets listed below when you purchase the unlocked version.

 Bonus #1: Purchase Order With Price List

 Create a Price List, with Item #'s and Unit Prices.
 Select the products using a drop-down list to have the item #'s and prices automatically entered into the PO.

 Note: This bonus PO Manager spreadsheet does contain VBA macros, therefore it will not work on a Mac (because Excel 2008 does not support VBA)

 Description: The Purchase Order Manager for Excel is a purely spreadsheet-based purchase order management system.
 It allows you to create customized purchase order templates, auto-generate new PO numbers, keep a record of POs that you have created, and maintain a list of vendor information.